A New Day in the Old Town: Reviews

 Critical reviews of the episode were generally positive.
 Hilary Rothing from UGO Networks enjoyed the perceived parallels to The Wire and praised the further development of Anna Torv's character Olivia; "With tonight's premiere, the writing feels tighter, the pace is fast but not so much so that the story begins to trip over itself - and if that's any indication of how the rest of the season shapes up, then Fox will have my full attention every Thursday from 9-10pm".
 Noel Murray from The A.V.
-Club graded the episode an A-, writing that he enjoyed how the writers made the show "new-viewer-friendly without making existing fans too impatient".
-After receiving a DVD copy of the premiere in advance, IGN's Ramsey Isler rated the episode 9.0/10, explaining "Everything that made season one special is still here: Walter's still crazy and obsessed with food, Peter's still a smart-ass, and Olivia...well, there's a lot going on with Olivia, as usual".
+Club graded the episode an A−, writing that he enjoyed how the writers made the show "new-viewer-friendly without making existing fans too impatient".
+After receiving a DVD copy of the premiere in advance, IGNs Ramsey Isler rated the episode 9.0/10, explaining "Everything that made season one special is still here: Walter's still crazy and obsessed with food, Peter's still a smart-ass, and Olivia...well, there's a lot going on with Olivia, as usual".
 Isler thought newcomer Meghan Markle was "cute, and spunky, but... not quite a good fit here", and praised the cliffhanger as "surprising in a special way".
 MTV's Josh Wigler praised all the main actors' performances, and thought the episode gave the second season a "strong start".

 "The second season of Fringe opens with an episode that is sure to please the ever-growing fanbase of this remarkable series.
 There are no signs of the dreaded "sophomore slump" here.
 This episode hits hard, and fast.
 From the very beginning you've got action, drama, gross out moments, and a heavy dose of "OMG did that really just happen!?"
 Is it a perfect episode?
 No. Is it entertaining?
 Hell yes!"